ray-ojel/sammy_test_2/README.md

 2. Clone this repository to that directory

+3. Create a new branch called "sammy-issa"

+4. Create a new remote branch to github called "sammy-issa"

+5. If you're not in "sammy-issa" branch, switch to it.
+Otherwise, skip to 6.

-1. Create a new file called test2.py
+6. In that branch, Create a new file called test2.py

-2. vim into the file and insert the code that answers the following:
+7. vim into the file and insert the code that answers the following:

 ```
 George comes and asks you to create a cash flow model.
 He says that you need the following table: